OscarLarm/Burger/reflections/oscar-journal.md

 I'm gonna try to use fetch.
 I heard from the group mention of "Axios" aswell, so I'm gonna look into it.
 I'd prefer to not add unnecessary libraries, but it seems like it makes it a lot smoother so I will give it a try.
 I'm gonna read [A Deep Dive into Axios, Fetch, and Express](https://medium.com/@workwithracian/a-deep-dive-into-axios-fetch-and-express-bf098b85e1f0).

+---
+### 2024-09-29

+I sat all day yesterday trying to get it to work.
+I succeeded in sending a burgername to kitchenviewer.
+I am currently using 2 express servers, one for kitchenviewer and one for burgerorderer.
+Kitchenviewer has a enpoint listening to /order/:, and burgerorderer has a "sendtokitchen" function that fetches to /order/burgerName.
+I also have a route that is "bought" which redirects the user after clicking the "buy" button to a site that prints "bought" "burger" where burger is replaced by the actual ordered burger.
+I also have a "back" button that returns to the mainpage.

+I tried a bunch of different solutions.
+At first I had a route for /order/burgerName in burgerorderer, like the flask example had, but it felt unecessary to have 2 routes that basically do the same thing.

+But I am still fixing with it, and when we add everything then I might adjust some things to have it fit in with how everyone else has done things.
+This is why I have made temporary copies of kitchenviewer and burgerorderer, to avoid merge conflicts since were working in the same files.
+When we merge, I'll take from the temporary files and paste into the originals, and see if it works.

+Another reason I have it in a temporary file is that I have also added a few things that other people are working on, just for testing purposes and seeing if it works.
+For example, I generate all html from the expressapp now in a function.
+Later we wanna use the html file we have and "inject" into the express to render the site.
+Gabriel on the team mentioned that he'd gotten that to work.

+So the burgerorderer site currently lists all the burgers names with buttons underneath each for "buy", and they also have a list of all the ingredients that they contain.

+**The biggest issue:**

+- Something I spent most of yesterday on was trying to get the ability to add options to work smoothly.
+I tried to have a "cart" at the bottom, and have the ingredients as checkboxes, and whenever a checkbox gets ticked, it adds it to the cart.
+And I had the burgers as "radio" inputs, so you can only choose one burger, then the ingredients.
+- The problem with this approach is that I don't know how to get the checkboxes to only work when the corresponding radio option is checked.
+It's also a bit annoying to have the checkbox remove the ingredient from the cart if it's already checked and gets unchecked, since I use a "onclick" listener for the checkboxes.

+**Possible solutions:**

+1. One solution might be to have a for loop for the "add option" which goes through a array which contains all of the options, then do a if its already there, remove it, if its not, add it.
+This feels clumsy and overly complex.

+2. Another solution I read about was to make use of the "forms" element more, and instead of sending the string, I'd send it as actual data to the cart, then format it.
+This also feels a bit too much.
+I assume you would be able to create a form for each burger, and have the options linked to that specific burger, and then have a submit button specifically for that burger.
+However I don't know if I'd want to have the ability to add more than one burger at a time.
+I think it would add a lot more complexity when displaying the order in kitchenviewer, and sorting everything when I press buy.
+I think I would then make it so that the "add to cart" submit button would work as a link to a seperate route that has the cart, and a button for "cancel" and one for "buy".
+This would make it so that you can only order one item at a time.

+3. Another possible way to fix it could be to add routes for each burger.
+So the frontpage only has the burgers listed.
+You either click on a button for the burger, or you click the radio input for the burger, then click a "next" button.
+The buttons are links to /burgerName and once there, the burgers ingredients are rendered.
+You check what you want to remove/add and then click order, then you go to a page, and its there the "calltokitchen" function gets called.
+I think this solution might be the simplest to do right now, but it also has the consequence of only being able to send one order at a time.
+One issue might be that several html pages might need to be loaded.

+I think I will try the 3rd solution first.
+The "issue" of only being able to send one order at a time isn't really a problem right now, I want to add things in small steps.
+I have added the ability to add a burger.
+Now I want to add the option of adding customization to the burger.
+Also adding the option to have a bunch of different burgers with different customizations is another "feature" that we can tackle once we get this to work.

+I'm being mindful of not adding "technical debt" by going "we can fix this later" too much, but I think it's necessary currently since we don't have a working version, and just need to get something together that does the bare minimum.
+We can then polish it and add features, before the first "release" version.

+It's Sunday today and we wanted to try to get it combined before the end of the week.
+I sent a message on Discord to everyone in the project server, asking how it's coming along and if we want to start merging into the branch today.